Ebenizar/Well-Life-Healthcare-Data-Analysis/README.md

 - Age, Diagnosis
 - Gender
 - Admission_Date
-- Diagnoses{ these are grouped into two categories: Patient Cases and Chronic Cases.
+- Diagnoses{ these are grouped into two categories: infectious Cases and Chronic Cases.
 Management requires a comprehensive overview of patient distribution, diagnosis trends, and demographic factors to improve resource allocation for the upcoming years.